-Mr Mike Tucker BBm, MAICD, AFAIM
+Mr Mike Tucker

+BBm, MAICD, AFAIM

-A career in ensuring the efficacy of global supply chains, evaluating the cost to society of capital projects and the development of governance and excellence processes for both capital and operational procurement processes.
-Previously owner and Managing Director of an Australian mentoring, training and supply chain assessment business working in Singapore, Malaysia India, China, and USA.
-Author of several books and training manuals in supply chain management.
+A career in assessing the efficacy of global inbound supply chains, identifying the value to the customer, establishing any uncalculated additional costs to society, developing governance and excellence processes and providing a perspective of complete life cycle analysis.
+Previously, owner and Managing Director (20 years) of an Australian mentoring, training and supply chain assessment business working in Australia, Singapore, Malaysia, India, China, and USA.
 Chair, Brotherhood Social Enterprises Committee.
 Appointed to the Brotherhood Board in February 2016.